 Top 5 Best Value Binoculars for Bird Watching

 I think these binoculars are all good choices for enjoying backyard birding without breaking the bank.
 For the purposes of this article I am considering “budget” to be under about the $150 range, however prices are always subject to change and this is just an estimate.
-I took into consideration the specifications I discussed above, as well as high customer satisfaction reviews.
+I took into consideration the specifications I discuss below, as well as high customer satisfaction reviews.

 Nikon Action Extreme All-Terrain 7 x 35 Binoculars